 I have his hair.
 And the same blue/grey eyes.
 I wonder if this counts?
-That one day this will be enough to tip me over.
-And I get to join the ranks of those who came before me.
+That one day this will be enough to tip me over - and I get to join the ranks of all of those who came before me.

-They grew up in care.
-Seven institutionalised adults came churning out of the machine after my nan decided that she didn't much like children after all once they had arrived.
-I can only imagine the damage that did to them all.
-Not the best start in life for any kid.
+They grew up in and out of care, my fathers family...Seven institutionalised adults came churning out of the machine after my nan decided that she didn't much like children after all once they'd arrived.
+I can only imagine the damage that did to them all...I can't even begin to imagine how that must have felt.

 She died alone in a bedsit.
 She'd been there for weeks.
-Nobody knew that she was there...or didn't bother to check on her if they did.
+Nobody even knew she was there...or didn't bother to check on her if they did.

 He drank himself to death.
-I doubt that he was missed by many.
+I doubt that he was missed by very many.
 He owed far too much money to everyone.

-Presumably the stress of battling his own demons along with juggling a wife and two kids that he didn't know what to do with in a marriage that wasn't working, got too much for him.
+Presumably the stress of battling his own demons, along with juggling a wife and two kids that he didn't really know what to do with in a marriage that wasn't working at the time all got a little too much for him.

 So I don't come from the greatest of gene pools.

-I look back at my own horrific year and can only pray that my reaction was a normal one.
-That my crossover into addiction and breakdown was to be expected once my own burdens at that time became too heavy to bear.
-That I'm not some kind of horrific timebomb that is currently lying dormant in my head.
-Just waiting for someone or something else to set the timer....
+I look back at my own horrific mental health years and can only pray that my reaction was a normal one.
+That my crossover into addiction and complete mental breakdown was to be expected, once my own burdens at that time became too heavy to bear.
+That I'm not carrying around a horrific kind of timebomb that is currently lying dormant in my head.
+Just waiting for someone or something else to start the clock ticking.

 All of those people - my people were ill.
 They needed help.
 Not a bell around their necks announcing to all and sundry to keep clear.

-But what I can do is shine a spotlight onto this complex and complicated issue.
-I can write about it.
-This shocking, taboo subject that is everywhere and nowhere, depending on who you speak to.
+This shocking, stigmatised subject that is everywhere and nowhere, depending on who it is that you speak to.

-Because it is here.
 It walks amongst us every day.
 No one on this planet is immune from it.
-It touches us all in one shape or form.
-Every man, woman and child.
-It wrecks lives with it's relentless all consuming appetite for destruction.
+Its tendrils touch us all...
+Every man, woman and child, and It wrecks lives with its relentless all consuming appetite for destruction.

 I'll write and I'll eat well and get plenty of rest.
-I'll deal with problems as and when I need to and try not to overthink.
-I'll try and keep things in perspective.
-Choose my company wisely.
-Be a nice person and do what makes me happy.
+I'll deal with problems as and when I need to and try not to overthink things.

 None of these things individually are going to be the key to my wellness.
 In no way shape or form are they going to protect me from any nasties in my future designed to rock my world.
 But they are a start.
 Something I can cling on to in the quest for emotional stability.